danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 about how I'm fond of the idea that any pattern can be broken.
 Anything and everything is subject to change.
 The "world" here is impendent on the scope we apply to it.
-You can have your pick here whether or not it is literal as in the planet's impending demise due to capitalism- induced climate disaster and subsequent resource wars.
+You can have your pick here whether or not it is literal as in the planet's impending demise due to capitalism-induced climate disaster and subsequent resource wars.
 Given the terrifying nature of that avenue of thought you might prefer one of the smaller scopes.
 The Enlightenment, Academia, Artistic Research within New Music etc.